corpus-io/tokenize.it-smart-contracts/audits/2026-05_Hacken_scope.md

-## Audit Scope
+## In scope

-The invariants defined in [`docs/invariants.md`](../docs/invariants.md) apply to all contracts listed below and are considered part of this scope.
+The invariants defined in [`docs/invariants.md`](../docs/invariants.md) apply to all contracts listed below and are considered part of the audit scope.

 ### New Contracts